Getting the ID Card

 Paying for ID cards

 All students who pay a New Student Fee have their ID included for their first ID card.
 Graduate students who pay an application fee have also paid for their first ID cards.
-All other students are charged a separate $15 fee on their Bursar bill noted as "ID replacement," even for the first ID.
+All other students are charged a separate $15 fee on their Office of Student Account bill noted as "ID replacement," even for the first ID.
+The fee must be paid within two weeks to avoid paying any late fees.
 The KU ID Card charging structure can be viewed here.

 The KU Card Office does not take payment for any IDs, first or replacement, nor does Public Safety.
-ID charges appears on your bill, payable in myKU or at the Bursar's Office.
+ID charges appear on your bill, payable on myKU or at the Office of Student Accounts.

 Faculty and Staff ID cards are issued free of charge.
 It may take some time for new hire information to reach our card system, so if possible, please stop by our office the day after completing HR's paperwork.
 We require a government-issued ID such as driver's license, state ID card, passport, green card, or military ID before we can take a photo and issue a card.
 It takes about a minute to produce the card once we have verified your identity.